MEskiti/-_WORK-CASE-1/README.md

-##What is a Commit?
+##Task 2: What is a Commit?

+This part made by Kostya Vasin

 A commit is the fundamental unit of data storage in Git.
 It represents a logically complete snapshot of all project files at a specific point in time.

 Unlike centralized version control systems, Git does not store commits as a list of file deltas or patches.